RoyalLasky/Projects-and-Study-Material/Lua Scripts/ps-fuel/README.md

 ### This script is open source, you can download the latest version here: https://github.com/Project-Sloth/ps-fuel
 This version has been highly edited by RoyalLasky to allow gas canisters to work correctly with ox_inventory, along with proper integration with player owned gas stations by LCharmoso.

-Feel free to use this version, you will need to edit ox_inventory and LCharmoso gas stations accordingly yourself.
+Feel free to use this version, you will need to edit ox_inventory and LCharmoso gas stations yourself.

 -RoyalLasky